-Just as the specter of managed care contracting resulted in 'merger-mania' among hospitals nationwide in the mid-1990s, so too did community health centers form networks to improve their leverage in negotiating insurance contracts and enhanced patient care coordination.
+Just as the specter of managed care contracting resulted in 'merger-mania' among hospitals in the mid-1990s, so too did community health centers form networks to improve their leverage in negotiating insurance contracts and enhanced patient care coordination.

 Community Health Centers